-In the third quarter of 2019, adjusted U.S. retail e-commerce sales amounted to over 154.54 billion U.S. dollars.
 According to Statista (forecasts of market research and business intelligence portal) by the year 2023, U.S. retail e-commerce sales amount will surpass 735 billion US dollars.
-In the current economic conditions, it is unlikely that any other industry can demonstrate such rapid growth rate.
+In the current economic conditions, it is unlikely that any other industry can demonstrate such a rapid growth rate.

 In the same token and according to EMarketer research, the retail e-commerce sales worldwide are projected to grow to a 4 trillion US dollars by 2020.

 Let’s see what the key market players are betting on, and what trends will determine the development of the industry.

 1. Efficient logistics and reduced delivery times

 The world leader at this point is American Amazon.
 Back in the company’s report for 2018, it is indicated that the fastest delivery of the year was done in 8 minutes in Berkeley CA, and 9 minutes in Kirkland WA, Los Angeles CA, Seattle WA, Charlotte NC.

 That sounds like something out of Science Fiction.
 But look: In the fight for customer loyalty, online stores of the leading e-commerce platforms such as Shopify, Magento, WooCommerce, Bigcommerce, Volusion and other reduce delivery times.

 As predicted (based on many studies and mobile e-commerce statistics) mobile web is booming.
 An American market research company Forrester forecasts that US retail sales via smartphone will grow at a compound annual growth rate (CAGR) of 18% over the next five years.
 Thus, with the increase in purchases from a mobile device, it is very important to make sure that your online store is designed for mobile viewing.